 However an Aboriginal elder, the late Victor Shepherd, was sure that the paintings were of a bird that fed on the ground.
 Ground birds were represented by their feet alone.
 He said the toes look too short and thick to be an emu.
 The paintings must be of the Plains Turkey, the Bustard.

-This site is typical of the New England style of little red figures on large granite boulders.
+This site is typical of the New England Aboriginal style of little red figures on large granite boulders.
 The red ochre paint was made from powdered rock (ochre) mixed with water.
 Paint brushes were either sticks or fingers.

 Silicone drip lines have been placed above the art to divert any moisture.
 Every effort has been made to protect this site while allowing visitors to enjoy it.
 Please help by keeping behind the barrier at all times.
 Please do not touch the art.